TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/FlagFiles/Index.rst

         See also: :ref:`Installing TYPO3 <t3start:install>`.

-        If you are working with the :composer:`helhum/typo3-console` there is also a console command available to do the first installation:
+        There is also a console command available to do the first installation:

-        :ref:`install:setup <helhum/typo3-console:typo3_console-command-reference-install-setup>`
+        ..  code-block:: bash
+            :caption: Console command for first install

+            # Lock the TYPO3 Backend for everyone including administrators
+            vendor/bin/typo3 setup

     ..  confval:: ENABLE_INSTALL_TOOL
         :name: flag-file-enable-install-tool